Glass Top Vs Ceramic Top Stove: Which Is Best?

 - Keep your stove top looking brand new!

-- Reveal - Non-abrasive cooktop pads help easily remove heavily burned on foods, grease & grime.
+- REVITALIZE WITHOUT SCRATCHING: Non-abrasive cooktop pads help easily remove heavily burned on foods, grease & grime.
 Our cooktop cream uses micro-bead technology to boost cleaning power.

-- Shines - Dramatically cleans, shines and protects glass/ceramic/induction smooth top ranges.
+- SHINE & PROTECT: Dramatically cleans, shines, and protects glass/ceramic/induction smooth top ranges.
 Buff with a paper towel to shine.

-- Safe - Leave a streak-free shine while removing splattered food, dirt, oily residue & watermarks.
+- SAFE & EASY TO USE: Leave a streak-free shine while removing splattered food, dirt, oily residue & watermarks.
 Will not scratch or damage your cooktop.

 - USE ON: All major glass/ceramic cooktop manufactures including GE, Whirlpool, Frigidaire & Thermador.
 TRUSTED BRAND: Weiman is a trusted cleaning brand for most of your home's delicate, difficult to care for surfaces; clean, protect and enjoy your home with Weiman.

 - 3 PIECE SET: This bundle includes (1) Cooktop Cream, (1) Razor – (Razor is packed with the blade flipped inside for safety) and (1) Scrubbing Pad.

 - Chris Pratt, Will Ferrell, Elizabeth Banks (Actors)

 - Phil Lord (Director) - Phil Lord (Writer) - Dan Lin (Producer)